patterns-ai-core/langchainrb/README.md

 - `tools`: (Optional) A list of tools the model may call.
 - `tool_choice`: (Optional) Controls how the model calls functions.

-Note: The availability and behavior of these parameters may vary slightly between different LLM providers.
-Always refer to the specific provider's documentation for the most accurate and up-to-date information.

 ## Switching LLM Providers

 Thanks to the unified interface, you can easily switch between different LLM providers by changing the class you instantiate: